 - Organic SEO ranking

-Getting your website listed on Google is relatively straight forward.
+Getting your website on Google is relatively straight forward.
 Getting your website to appear in the local pack is a little more difficult.
-If you require help getting there then contact your friendly neighbourhood Witney SEO Guy.
+If you require help getting there then contact an experienced SEO consultant.